seqweb/seqwebcode/docs/technical/polyglot-pipeline.md

 A primary goal of the SeqWeb system, as implemented in this `seqwebcode` repository, is to convert OEIS sequence data (`.seq` files) into semantic web knowledge graphs (`.ttl` files).

-The `seqwebcode` architecture supports **polyglot pipelines** composed of modular processing **nodes**, where each node may be implemented in an arbitrary language (e.g., Python, Java, Lisp, Bash — see [Rationale for Polyglot Implementation](#rationale-for-polyglot-implementation) below).
+The `seqwebcode` architecture supports **polyglot pipelines** composed of modular processing **modules**, where each module may be implemented in an arbitrary language (e.g., Python, Java, Lisp, Bash — see [Rationale for Polyglot Implementation](#rationale-for-polyglot-implementation) below).

-These nodes communicate via a shared abstract structure called a **box** — a language-agnostic key-value map that flows through the pipeline.
+These modules communicate via a shared abstract structure called a **box** — a language-agnostic key-value map that flows through the pipeline.

 <!-- ![Box glyph](../drawings/box-glyph.svg) -->